NHS Business Services Authority: Former operations

 NHS Protect, an anti-fraud unit, was part of NHSBSA until its abolition in 2017.

 From 2006 to 2018, NHS supplier management – including procurement and delivery – was contracted to DHL Supply Chain and supervised by NHSBSA.
 Those services are now handled by NHS Supply Chain and Supply Chain Coordination Limited.

 Personnel

-Silla Maizey is chair of the authority.
+Sue Douthwaite is chair of the authority.

 Michael Brodie has been chief executive officer since summer 2019.
 He had been finance director at the NHSBSA before taking a similar role at Public Health England on its formation in 2013.